RennurApps/AwareIM-resources/Readme.md

 ### Interoperability: Integrations, custom components, connected apps and plugins

-Any application offering an API for developers makes it possible to integrate with Aware IM by writing a plugin.
+Developers can integrate any application with Aware IM by writing a plugin, as long as the application offers an API.

 - ✔️ [**wkhtmltopdf**](https://github.com/wkhtmltopdf/wkhtmltopdf) - wkhtmltopdf is a command line tool to render HTML into PDF using the QT Webkit rendering engine.
 These run entirely "headless" and do not require a display or display service.